 The Creative Common Law Project adheres to the principles of Creative Common Law insofar as this is currently possible.
 It is therefore not registered by any government, gang, agency, or regime.

 The Creative Common Law Project is also in no way intended or designed to invoke violence against any person or group, including governments and their affiliates, nor does any speech act encourage such violence.
 To the contrary, the CCL Project denounces such violence, real or potential.
-CCL is meant to establish societies of peace and voluntaryism – societies not under the vexing ownership, systematic violence, and unjustifiable oppressions of nation-states, pharaohs, kings, tyrants, majorities, parliaments, federal agencies, or central banks.
+CCL is meant to establish societies of peace and voluntaryism – societies not under the vexing ownership, systematic violence, and unjustifiable oppressions of nation-states, pharaohs, kings, tyrants, majorities, parliaments, federal agencies, central banks, or corporations.
 The CCL Project and its affiliates are not liable for any damages or violence that occurs as a result of trying to establish or enforce any version of CCL.